 The reference datasets were used for accuracy assessment.
-The results of this analysis are summarized in the table below (table-10.2), known as an error matrix (or confusion matrix) which shows the user's accuracy per forest cover class.
+This assessment not only assesses accuracy but provides area estimates which are corrected for map bias and gives associated confidence intervals for these bias-corrected area estimates.
+The results of this analysis are summarized in the table below (table-10.2), known as an error matrix (or confusion matrix) which shows the user's accuracy per forest change class.
 The user's accuracy provides a measure of the commission errors, which represent the over-detection of the map interpretations per class.
 For example, for Stable Forest, 177 plots are in 'agreement' with the reference data, but 10 were over-detected, in particular 2 sample plots were actually Forest Loss and 8 were Stable Non Forest.

 Forest Cover Class Reference data

 Stable Forest Forest loss Forest gain Stable Non Forest Total samples in map class User's accuracy

-ţa (1) Stable Forest 177 2 0 8 187 95%
+草 (1) Stable Forest 177 2 0 8 187 95%

 Map data (2) Forest loss 9 81 0 12 102 79%

-Σ (3) Forest gain 75 3 9 13 100 9%
+Σg (3) Forest gain 75 3 9 13 100 9%

 (4) Stable Non Forest 101 5 1 404 511 79%

 Tota l ref. samples per class 362 91 10 437 900

 Overall accuracy 75%